-Freshmen Course Registration
+Core Course Registration

-How Freshmen Course Registration Works
+How Core Course Registration Works

-Freshman registration for the Undeclared (General Studies) student
+Core Course Registration for the Undeclared (General Studies) student

 There is no pre-established "core" set of courses for the Undeclared student.
 Instead, you will have the opportunity to select from one of seven Exploratory Tracks, each containing a diverse array of courses.
 This can be an overwhelming task, so we want you to first watch a short video about the Exploratory Studies Program (ESP) and review additional information and videos about the various Exploratory Tracks.
 There is a link to each Exploratory Track at the top of the ESP web page.
 The information and videos can also be viewed by Undeclared students from inside the Academic Interest Questionnaire (A-IQ).